 What is a template macro (Macro)?

-Why use template macros?
+Why use a template macro?

 Using macros can bring many benefits:

-• Reduce duplicate code (DRY principle): Avoid copying and pasting the same code block in multiple template files, making the template more concise.
+- Reduce duplicate code (DRY principle)Avoid copying and pasting the same code block in multiple template files to make the template more concise.

-How to create and use macros?
+How to create and use a macro?

-1. Define and use macros in the current template file.
+1. Define and use macros in the current template file

 {% macro article_card(article) %}